Fergarram/research-vault/🗂 Cognitive Research/📝 Cognitive Research.md

 Another tool I came up with was to look at specific words that point to direct aspects of our experience and world that are necessary for useful communication with humans: [[❓ Words for analysis]].

+Similar to the selected words for analysis, I have a set of concept files that I call [[📝 Cognitive Mechanisms]] where each refers to a specific system that serves a function in a high-level sense.
+For example [[🧩 Motivation]], [[🧩 Focus]], or [[🧩 Mirror neurons]].
+As you'll notice, some of the mechanisms have nothing written on them.
+This means that the idea is at the "seed" stage — it has been planted but it hasn't been hydrated yet.

 ## Technical Implementation